Postgraduate Support Scheme 2015-16

 What is the Postgraduate Support Scheme (PSS)?

-The scheme builds on key findings from the pilot PSS in 2014-15, which showed that finance is a key barrier to progression for the most under-represented students.
-Read further information on postgraduate education trends.
+The scheme built on key findings from the pilot PSS in 2014-15, which showed that finance is a key barrier to progression for the most under-represented students.

 How much money was allocated to each institution?